Breakthrough in citrus greening research!

 Check out our CLCC News Page for details!

-We currently have two graduate research assistantship positions available in our lab.
+We currently have a graduate research assistantship position available in our lab.
 If you are interested in pursuing graduate studies in the areas of archeometry or plant/microbial (bio)chemistry, please contact Dr. Gang.

 Why “Cellular Metabolism and Engineering”?